SnehashisRatna/Tailwind-CSS-Projects/Car-Gallary/readme.md

 ## Description

-This  Car Gallery  us Helping People to download photos for free .
+This  Car Gallery Helping us to download photos for free .

 ### Approach